 - Blooms: April to May

-- Growing challenges: The plant juices can blister or inflame when they come in contact with the skin.
+Marsh marigold's plant juices can blister or inflame when they come in contact with the skin.
 The leaves are toxic if ingested raw, but they can be eaten when boiled.

 Sensitive Fern

 Sensitive fern (Onoclea sensibilis) is a good heavy shade to partial shade naturalizing perennial plant.
-This native marsh and swamp plant is adaptable to nutrient rich, well-drained rain gardens.
+This native marsh and swamp plant is adaptable to nutrient-rich, well-drained rain gardens.
 The wetter the garden location, the taller the plant will grow.

 - Height: 36" to 48" tall